-- D) In the absence of a biologically based model, use a set of models implemented in BMD software or on-line tools (hereinafter referred to as "software") for modeling. - E) Use the software with well-documented experience and theoretical background that allows BMD calculation judged reasonable by experts. - F) If the model averaging approach4 is available in the software, also use the approach in the modeling process.
-All models in which the parameter estimates were obtained (converged) should be used for model averaging. - G) When model specific restriction can be activated on model parameters, use both a model with and without restriction(s) imposed on the parameter(s) for the modeling based on the assumption that two models are distinct and they produce different results.
+- D) In the absence of a biologically based model, use a set of models implemented in BMD software or online tools (hereinafter referred to as "software") for modeling. - E) Use the software with well-documented experience and theoretical background that allows BMD calculation judged reasonable by experts. - F) If the model averaging approach is available in the software, also use the approach in the modeling process. - G) When model specific restriction can be activated on model parameters, use both a model with and without restriction(s) imposed on the parameter(s) for the modeling based on the assumption that two models are distinct and they produce different results.